-One of the questions I get on a fairly regular basis from people training for their first running race or triathlon is: “Do I need a heart rate (HR) monitor / GPS watch?”
+One of the questions we get on a fairly regular basis from people training for their first running race or triathlon is: “Do I need a heart rate (HR) monitor / GPS watch?”

-But there is an option: the phone app!
+But there is an option: the smartphone app!
 There are literally dozens of so-called fitness apps available for the iPhone, Android and other smartphones out there.
 I’ve investigated a few, but the one that seems to offer the majority of GPS related features that a higher-end HR / GPS watch offers is called Endomondo.
-I own a T-Mobile MyTouch3G that runs on Android, and have been running Endomondo on that.
+I own a Samsung Galaxy S4, and have been running Endomondo on that.

 Virtually every adult I know owns a smartphone capable of running Endomondo.
 And it’s a less expensive option if you’re just starting out.
 But the truth is in the details. . .

 Garmin 910XT versus Endomondo

 Both devices will record your time, distance and pace for running and cycling.
 Both the sport watch and phone app offer a social component so you can share your workouts with friends and even compete against them.
 With either the GPS watch or Endomondo you can export your GPS file and use it in other applications.
 GPS watches come packaged with a heart rate monitor strap.
 Endomondo does have the ability to monitor heart rate, but, you have to purchase a Bluetooth-enabled heart rate monitor strap.